KlusterKite/KlusterKite/BuildScript.md

 All packages are placed into the `packageOut` directory

 #### RefreshLocalDependencies
-Removes all content from `packages` directory and perfoms full package restore procedure for every project
+Removes all content from `packages` directory and performs full package restore procedure for every project

 #### Test
-Runs all specified xunit tests from previosly built projects
+Runs all specified xunit tests from previously built projects

 #### DockerBase
 Performs the build of base docker images.
-Base docker images does not contain modified project files and are not intended for future change (or frequient changes).
+Base docker images does not contain modified project files and are not intended for future change (or frequent changes).

 #### DockerContainers
-Perfoms the build of the rest docker images.
-The can conatain service launcher and cache of currently used packages for faster start (that are all packages from `packages` folder, excluding ones, that are also contained in `packageOut` directory).
+Preforms the build of the rest docker images.
+They can contain service launcher and cache of currently used packages for faster start (that are all packages from `packages` folder, excluding ones, that are also contained in `packageOut` directory).

 #### CleanDockerImages
 Removes unnamed images from local docker.
-This type of images are usually appear during subsequient builds of images, when one image replaces the other.
+This type of images are usually appear during subsequent builds of images, when one image replaces the other.

 #### PushThirdPartyPackages
-Pushes all NuGet packages from solution cache (`packages` folder) to local cluster NuGet server, exluding ones, that are also contained in `packageOut` directory
+Pushes all NuGet packages from solution cache (`packages` folder) to local cluster NuGet server, excluding ones, that are also contained in `packageOut` directory

 #### PushLocalPackages
 Pushes all created NuGet packages from `packageOut` directory

 #### SetVersion
-Asks current cluster NuGet server for latest version of `ClusterKit.Core` library and assigns next version for subsequient build or package creation task.
+Asks current cluster NuGet server for latest version of `ClusterKit.Core` library and assigns next version for subsequent build or package creation task.

 #### CleanPackageCache
 The same as `RefreshLocalDependencies`.
 TODO: remove duplicate